silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Changing_And_Managing_Users.md

 ![Add new user](/_images/users-add-member.png)

 In the **New Member** section, you can edit the user's details.
-The two most important parts of the user details are the user's email (which is also used for logging in) and password.
+The two most important parts of the user's details are the email (which is also used for logging in) and password.

 ![User details](/_images/user-details.png)